ARA Historical Novel Prize Eligibility & Rules

 20. Novels which do not meet the eligibility criteria will be removed from contention and not be considered by the judging panel.

-21. Novels by authors who are current members of the HNSA Management Committee and/or HNSA Prize sub-committee, or are commercial contractors retained by HNSA for its biennial conferences or the Prize, or are principals, board members and employees of ARA Group are not eligible to be nominated for the Prize.
-Equally, novels by members of the judging panels are not eligible to be nominated for either category of the Prize.
+21. Novels by authors who are current members of the HNSA Management Committee and/or HNSA Prize sub-committee, or are commercial contractors retained by HNSA for its biennial festival or the Prize, or are principals, board members and employees of ARA Group are not eligible to be nominated for the Prize.
+Equally, novels by members of the judging panels are not eligible to be nominated for either the Adult or the Children and Young Adult categories of the Prize.

 Nomination